rackerlabs/docs-cloud-servers/dev-guide/general-api/limits.rst

 -  *absolute limits*.
 Control the total number of specific objects that the user can possess simultaneously.
 See :ref:`absolute-limits`.

-To query the limits programmatically, see :ref:`get-limits`.
+To query the limits programmatically, see :ref:`Limits operations <api-operations-svr-misc>`.

 .. _rate-limits: